TA-800/Erudition_OLD/README.md

 ![Tailwind](https://img.shields.io/badge/Tailwind-lightgreen)
 ![Django](https://img.shields.io/badge/Django-blue)

 As a college student, it is easy to suffer from information overload when taking several courses simultaneously.
 Erudition serves as a platform to help students organize and manage their learning materials.
-It is a simple, easy-to-use, and a free platform that allows students to manage their coursework and schedules in one place.
+It is a simple, easy-to-use, and free platform that allows students to manage their coursework and schedules in one place.

 ## Website Overview